Are Cashews Good For You?

 Cashews, often referred to as cashew nuts, are actually kidney-shaped seeds originating from a tropical tree called Anacardium occidentale native to Brazil.
 They also grow across many parts of Asia, and parts of the cashew tree are common remedies in traditional medicine.
 Today, cashews are considered exceptionally nutritious superfoods—that’s one of the reasons they have a starring role in Bulletproof Collagen Protein Bars!

 Okay, now for the important details: cashew nutrition facts.
-A single cashew contains about 21% protein, 46% fat and 25% carbohydrates.
-A one-quarter cup serving contains about 200 calories, 5 grams of protein, 9 grams of carbs and 16 grams of fat.
+A 1 oz serving contains about 190 calories, 4 grams of protein, 9 grams of carbs and 13 grams of fat.[1]

-Cashews possess a good balance of healthy fat types—62% of the cashew’s fatty acids are stable monounsaturated fat (MUFAs), while just 18% are polyunsaturated fats (PUFAs).
-While many nuts possess high levels of PUFAs, which promote inflammation, cashews have relatively low amounts of PUFAs, which helps support a better fatty acid profile.
+Cashews possess a good balance of healthy fat types—62% of the cashew’s fatty acids are stable monounsaturated fat (MUFAs), while just 15% are polyunsaturated fats (PUFAs).
+While many nuts possess high levels of PUFAs, cashews have relatively low amounts of PUFAs, which helps support a better fatty acid profile.

 Cashew butter is also a handy snack to have in your pantry—this rich, creamy spread feels like a treat but has some solid dietary and nutritional benefits, too.